National Defence Forces: Organization and training

 According to a report, as of February 2015 the National Defense Forces are organized under provincial commanders, and loosely overseen by a national coordinator who is reported to be Brigadier-General Ghassan Nassour, although later sources report the name of Hawash Mohammed.
 Local branches are deemed to act with autonomy and to be not cohesive on the provincial level, although there is little uniformity.

 Provincial branches seem to be commanded by a senior officer each.

 The period of training can vary from 2 weeks to a month depending on whether an individual is being trained for basic combat, sniping, or intelligence.

 According to a 2022 analysis by Carnegie Endowment for International Peace said "they are not experienced..., poorly equipped and have never excelled on the battlefield."

-Women's wing National Defense
+Lionesses of National Defense

-Since January 2013, the NDF had a 500-strong women's wing called "Lionesses of National Defense", which operates checkpoints in the Homs area.
+The NDF had a 500-strong women's wing called "Lionesses of National Defense", which operates checkpoints in the Homs area.
 The women are trained to use Kalashnikovs, heavy machine guns and grenades, and taught to storm and control checkpoints.
 The largest female group belong to Homs NDF.
-In January 2024, Lionesses of the NDF have officially been disbanded.
-Female recruits will fight with regular units.
+In January 2024, Lionesses of the NDF were disbanded.

-Women's wing of NDF in 2013.